 Here’s how to tie The Cosmo Hitch:

-The Dual-in-1 SRT Lanyard, shown above on the left, serves as a secondary SRT climbing system.
-It combines best of both a throwing hook augmented climbing line, combined with a floating anchor lanyard, both using a single connection point on a harness’s rope bridge, with a properly oriented Petzl Rig.
+The Dual-in-1 SRT Lanyard, shown above on the left, serves as a secondary SRT climbing system, but also works in a DRT configuration.
+It combines best of both a throwing hook augmented climbing line, combined with a floating anchor lanyard, both using a single connection point on a harness’s rope bridge, with a properly oriented Petzl Rig, or a friction hitch.

 My primary 15′ lanyard, shown above on the right, uses a 13mm Edelrid – Direction Up climbing line.
 It connects to my harness’s side d-rings and is equipped with a generic aluminum rope snap on one end, and a Petzl Micrograb Flipline Adjuster on the other.

 A Yella Grapnel compliments my throw-line retrieval system, as does a standard tape-measure that has an 11′ reach.
 The throwing hook seems a bit heavy compared to the ultralight 4oz grappling hook, but it also saves a lot of time and effort when securing a climbing line to a life-bearing limb.